data-engineering-community/data-engineering-wiki/Tools/YugabyteDB.md

 ![[yugabyte.svg]]

-YugabyteDB is open-source distributed SQL database.
-It is most PostgreSQL compatible distributed database which is resilient and horizontally scalable.
+YugabyteDB is an open-source distributed SQL database.
+It is the most PostgreSQL compatible distributed database that is resilient and horizontally scalable.

 ## Learning Resources